rajaman2k/Personal-Projects/README.md

   - `GET /api/pins/default/{pincode}` → Retrieve the first available matching record

 ## Usage
+- Pre-requisite : Please upload the pincode.csv file into a table in the database and update the db credentials in the backend before running the app.
 - Open the app in the browser.
 - Enter a PIN code in the input field.
 - If multiple areas are found, select the appropriate area from the dropdown.